Eyesore123/blog-app/README.md

 - "npm install" - installs all npm dependencies.
 - "composer install" - installs composer dependencies.
 - "php artisan migrate" - runs migrations.

+Additional:

+- Copy .env.example and paste values into a fresh .env.
+Use command "php artisan key:generate to" create a new encryption key, then paste that key to your .env-file.
+Also set the port number to the one you use.
+The other values can stay the same.
+- If migration causes errors, check the commands in start.sh and use them after adjustments on a terminal to run migrations one by one on your local dev server.

 Running a server (use two different terminals):